constructpm/pysyncgateway/docs/quickstart.rst

     >>> server_info['version']
     u'Couchbase Sync Gateway/1.5.1(4;cb9522c)'

-You can use the Admin Client to load a list of databases currently on the Sync Gateway (the `default Docker container
+You can use the admin client to load a list of databases currently on the Sync Gateway (the `default Docker container
 <https://hub.docker.com/r/couchbase/sync-gateway/>`_ is initialised with a
-Database called 'db'):
+database called 'db'):

 .. doctest::
     :hide: